bkesterbyld/maroon-potato/src/pages/index.md

     subtitle: ''
     content: >
       Above combines the capabilities of SQL and NoSQL databases with low code processing logic.
-It enables anyone to create an API-first, intelligent data lake to build apps, run analytics and share data.
+It enables anyone to create an API-first operational data lake to build apps, run analytics and share data.
     actions:
       - label: Learn More